 SkySQL customers have a one-stop solution to deploy anything from a low-cost single node database for development to production-grade write scalable, high-performance, fault-tolerant databases to highly available cloud data warehousing – all in a single portal interface.

 - Distributed SQL for linear read and write scaling with high availability, fault tolerant data protection and elasticity

 - Multi-node Cluster with read scaling, high availability and virtually-synchronous replication powered by Galera

 - Multi-node Analytics with high availability and backed by scalable shared object storage for cloud data warehousing

 - Multi-node Primary/Replica with read scaling, high availability and asynchronous or semi-synchronous replication

 - Single-node HTAP combining transactional and analytical capabilities

 Elasticity: Scaling with Ease

 Modern applications put enormous pressure on infrastructure to support changing demand.
 Application developers are constantly forced to guess peak demands and weigh that against operational efficiency and cost.
 Existing cloud platforms satisfy some of the basic needs to scale, but with enormous delay and unpredictable cost.
-In this release, we are very happy to introduce an “easy” button to scale the Xpand storage engine with ease.
+In this release, we are very happy to introduce an “easy” button to scale Xpand with ease.

 When workload demands require more capacity, SkySQL enables you to rapidly deploy additional nodes without the overhead of complex, boring, error prone activities.
 The same process can be followed to scale down after the peak load period is done, no need to pay for servers that sit idle.
 And SkySQL brings predictability in pricing and without the cost surprises of some of our competitors.